anunezb18/advanced-programming/project/README.md

 ## Stakeholders

   - Users: They are the final users of the platform, who contribute with reviews and rating of each film.
+  - Developers: People who are going to create, design and code the project.